Australian High Commission, Honiara, Solomon Islands

 Solomon Airlines has confirmed it will operate its next one-way repatriation flight from Honiara to Brisbane on Friday 19 June, scheduled to depart Honiara at 4:15pm and arrive in Brisbane at 6:30pm.

 The timing is planned to allow for various connections to New Zealand, Europe, North America, and South East Asia through Brisbane.
 We recommend booking as soon as possible to allow time for the necessary exemptions required to enter Australia.

 You can read more information about this flight on the Solomon Airlines website: www.flysolomons.com/about-us/news/schedule-updates/19-june-honiara-to-brisbane-repatriation-flight.

 Below is important information for those who wish to transit Australia to another destination from this flight

 Who can travel to Australia?

 Australian citizens, permanent residents, immediate family members of an Australian citizen or permanent resident, or New Zealand citizens usually resident in Australia may enter Australia.

-All other travellers wishing to transit through Australia may require up to three approvals prior to travelling:
+All other travellers wishing to transit through Australia may require up to three approvals (including onward flights out of Australia) prior to travelling:

 1. A visa to enter Australia (Department of Home Affairs)